fridayonojah/Pluritongues-assessment/README.md

 Some Potential Issues in the Original Interfaces:

-- Lack of Foreign Keys: The original design didn't define relations explicitly, making queries inefficient.
-Fixed by using @ManyToOne() & @OneToMany() relations.

-- Progress Overwrites Issue: If multiple users/devices update progress, data may be lost.
-Fixed with @VersionColumn() (optimistic locking).
+- I noticed inconsistency in Language Representation The language property in the Level interface is limited to 'Igbo' | 'Yoruba'. if we plan to add more languages in the future we will have to come back to the code base to edit the union type to fit in

+- Redundant id Properties
+  In the given interface they are some propertices that are common accross other interfaces. we can seperate this common propertices into seperate base interface and allow other interfaces that needs them to just extend to it.

+- Enum for activityType
+  The activityType property appears to have a limited set of values.
+Where appropriate, using an enum for these could increase type safety and readability:

+- I created a suggested Revised Interfaces inside the src/docs directory to better explain some changes I would make to the provided interfaces.

-- Scalability Concerns:
+#### Scalability Concerns:

-  Solution: Index frequently used columns (userId, lessonId) for faster queries.
+- Solution: Index frequently used columns (userId, lessonId) for faster queries.
-  Solution: Use caching for read-heavy queries (e.g., Redis for quick lesson lookups).
+- Solution: Use caching for read-heavy queries (e.g., Redis for quick lesson lookups).

 ## Handling Large Datasets